Big Data Algorithms

 Database Systems

-In our research, we deal with all aspects of data management.
-We are attracted by applications that are heavily based on data but cannot leverage current systems due to the rich set of queries they need.
-The focus of our research is on queries over complex objects and massive data collections, data cleaning and integration, indexing techniques, query processing and optimization, distributed data management, and numerical computations in databases.
-Our research is triggered by problems that arise in concrete applications, for example, process mining, digital humanities, or cognitive neuroscience.
-The results of our research are new algorithms with performance guarantees, which are implemented and evaluated on the motivating application.
+The Database Group conducts research on all aspects of data management.
+Its work is particularly driven by applications that are heavily data-based but cannot be fully supported by current systems due to the complexity and richness of their queries, or privacy concerns.
+The group’s research focuses on queries over complex objects and massive data collections, as well as on data cleaning and integration, indexing techniques, query processing and optimization, distributed data management in disaggregated memory architectures, and numerical computations in databases.
+Another focal point is providing high utility private query responses on complex-structured data sets such as streams based on variations of the differential privacy framework.
+Many research questions are motivated by challenges arising in concrete application domains, such as process mining, digital humanities, or cognitive neuroscience.
+The outcomes of this research include new algorithms with performance guarantees that are implemented and evaluated in the context of their motivating applications.

 - Website: https://dbresearch.uni-salzburg.at